reddragon/blog.gaurav.ai/_posts/2025-08-05-kv-caching-kv-sharing.markdown

 comments: true
 categories: transformer, efficient-ai, inference
 ---
 Firstly, it feels good to blog again after a seven years hiatus.
 Secondly, starting with this post, I am starting a series on Efficient AI techniques (architecture, optimization, data, etc.).
 Most of these posts are going to be focused on techniques for improving autoregressive decoder-only models (LLMs) while also being generally applicable to other models with some tweaks.
-I also assume that you are familiar with the basics of the transformer architecture (if you are not, <a href="https://jalammar.github.io/illustrated-transformer/" target="_blank">this</a> or <a href="" target="_blank">this</a> might be good first steps.).
+I also assume that you are familiar with the basics of the transformer architecture (if you are not, <a href="https://jalammar.github.io/illustrated-transformer/" target="_blank">this</a> or <a href="https://www.youtube.com/watch?v=kCc8FmEb1nY" target="_blank">this</a> might be good first steps.).

 **Summary**